Finite complex reflection arrangements are K(pi,1): The dual braid monoid

-\begin{remark} The theorem blends two results of different nature: one is about the Garside structure of a certain monoid $\BM(P_c)$ (see Lemma \ref{lemmadualbraidrelations} for a presentation of $\BM(P_c)$); the other one identifies $M$ with $\BM(P_c)$.
+\begin{remark} The theorem blends two results of distinct natures: one is about the Garside structure of a certain monoid $\BM(P_c)$ (see Lemma \ref{lemmadualbraidrelations} for a presentation of $\BM(P_c)$); the other one identifies $M$ with $\BM(P_c)$.
 The latter essentially amounts to writing a presentation for $B$.
 It is a substitute for Brieskorn's presentation theorem, \cite{brieskorn1}, except that our presentation involves \emph{dual braid relations} instead of Artin-Tits braid relations. \end{remark}

 Several results mentioned in the introduction follow from this theorem:

 Theorem \ref{theointrogarside} does not assume irreducibility, but follows immediately from the irreducible case since direct products of Garside groups are Garside groups.